[Edge] Unlock IKEA BILRESA scroll wheel and dual button

 1 Like

-I wasn’t very happy with the dimming using the wheel so I’ve added some advanced features to the new version 2025-12-07
+I wasn’t very happy with the dimming using the wheel so I’ve added some advanced features.
+Updated comment for version 2026-01-29 using new stock capabilities.

 Basic dimming with BILRESA scroll wheel

-Step actions depend on the driver you use for the lights:
+Step or Adjust actions depend on the driver you use for the lights:

-• For Matter bulbs you can use Matter Playground which also supports adding transition times and On/Off behaviour.
+• For Matter bulbs you can use this same Matter Playground driver which also supports adding transition times and On/Off behaviour.

 • For Zigbee bulbs you can use Lights Multifunction Mc.